lat9/usps/readme.txt

     - 'Clean up' various code sections.
     - Correct PHP Warnings when a country (like Aruba) has only one international service available.
     - Correct 'Priority Mail Express International' quotes not being displayed.
+    - Adds support for 'USPS Ground Advantage' shipping-method.
+Also removes the 'Retail Ground' and various 'First Class' domestic methods and the associated "First Class Filter" setting.

 2023-02-14 by lat9 2023-02-14 Version K11h
     - quotes must be public, not protected.
 Cheapest shipping (when it's USPS) isn't highlighted.